 A site visit might be one method, but hotels won’t always have that opportunity early in the sales cycle.
 However, by sharing proof that it worked for a past event, sales teams can hurdle over the initial doubts that may stand in the way of a deal.
 Sharing diagrams or floor plans from past events, results from post-event surveys, and feedback from other planners can do the trick quickly without having to create anything from scratch.

-Using a cloud-based tool for floor plans, diagramming, and guest management makes it easy to pull the past examples that kickstart future relationships.
+Using a cloud-based tool for floor plans, diagramming, and guest management makes it easy to pull the past examples that kickstart future relationships — especially if it has smart online file storage for events.

 It’s time to add value.